Business Continuity Plans

 • Develop business continuity plans for prioritised processes and activities.

-• Plans will be used in high pressure stressful situations so need to be:
+• Plans will be used in high-pressure, stressful situations, so they need to be:

 • Concise